IPv6-mPvD/pvdd/bindings/python-3/README.md

 ### Disconnecting

-If for some reason, the application want to temporarily close the connection, it may disconnect it.
+If for some reason, the application wants to temporarily close the connection, it may disconnect it.

 ~~~~